vibe-view: interactive viewer

 “vibe-view: command not found”

 You installed vibeqc but not vibe-view.
-Install with one of the two routes above (pip install -e '.[viewer-gpu]' or pip install -e vibe-view/).
+Install with one of the routes above (uv pip install -e '.[viewer-gpu]', or under pip the two-step pip install -e . && pip install -e vibe-view/).
 The viewer is a separate package because its dependency footprint (VTK, PyVista, Trame) is large and not every vibe-qc user wants it.

 “ManifestValidationError”